María Inés Ortiz: Early years

 Ortiz's parents, Jorge Ortiz and Iris Santiago, moved from Puerto Rico to Camden, New Jersey, where Ortiz was born.
-Her parents moved back to the island when she was a child and settled in the city of Bayamón where she received her primary and secondary education.
+Her parents moved back to the island when she was a child and settled in the city of Bayamón where she received her primary and secondary education graduating from Dr. Agustin Stahl High School in Bayamón.
 In 1991, Ortiz enlisted in the United States Army Reserve in Puerto Rico.
-Her first two years of active duty included service in Honduras, South Korea and the Walter Reed Army Hospital in Washington, D.C.
+In 1993 she transferred to active duty that included service at Soto Cano Air Base in Honduras, South Korea and the Walter Reed Army Hospital in Washington, D.C.

 Army nurse

-Ortiz became interested in nursing and pursued her objective of becoming a registered nurse by continuing her academic education at the University of Puerto Rico.
+Ortiz became interested in nursing and pursued her objective of becoming a registered nurse by continuing her academic education at the University of Puerto Rico, Medical Sciences Campus.
 She earned her degree in nursing and commissioned as an officer in 1999.
 In 2004, Ortiz earned her master's degree in quality management from the Massachusetts National Graduate School.
 Ortiz was assigned to Kirk U.S. Army Health Clinic at the Aberdeen Proving Ground in Maryland, where she was chief nurse of general medicine.

 In September 2006, she was reassigned to the 28th Combat Support Hospital, 3rd Medical Command in an area known as the "Green Zone" in Baghdad, Iraq.
 The Green Zone is a fortified district that also hosts the U.S. Embassy and Iraq's Parliament.
 That area had been the target of a series of recent attacks which had added to safety concerns for key Iraqi and international officials who live and work there.

 On July 10, 2007, the Green Zone area came under a heavy mortar attack.
 Ortiz, who was not wearing body armor at the time of the attack and was returning to the hospital after a gym workout, was mortally wounded.
 She was the only U.S. citizen among three people killed.
 According to Margaret Tippy, a spokeswoman for the United States Army Medical Command, as of July 13, 2007, 90 Army medical personnel had been killed in combat in Iraq and Afghanistan since 2001.
 Ortiz is the first Army nurse to perish.